 The final scene of Horizon Zero Dawn reveals HADES has not been completely defeated.
 A dark entity — thought to be HADES — shoots out of a pile of rubble and is captured by Sylens, a secondary character thought to be Aloy’s ally.

-He seems hungry for knowledge about from the evil system’s “masters” and seems ready to stop at nothing to acquire it.
-He could be the main villain of Horizon Forbidden West.
+He seems hungry for knowledge about the evil system’s “masters” and seems ready to stop at nothing to acquire it.
+He could be the main villain of Horizon Forbidden West or the catalyst for its events at the very least.
+The official website for the game gives more insight into its premise.
+"Life on Earth is hurtling towards another extinction, and no one knows why."

-Horizon Forbidden West will launch exclusively on the PS5 in 2021.
+Horizon Forbidden West will be released exclusively on the PS5 in 2021.